kubecost/docs/custom-prom.md

 * Missing scrape configs -- visit Prometheus Target page (screenshot above)

-You can visit Settings in Kubecost to see basic diagnostic information on available metrics:
+You can visit Settings in Kubecost to see basic diagnostic information on these Prometheus metrics:

 ![Prometheus status diagnostic](/prom-status.png)